SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 [slide hideTitle]

-# Creating and Initializing Multidimensional Arrays
+# Declaring and Creating Multidimensional Arrays

-### Creating Multidimensional Arrays

 Two of the **most used** multi-dimensional arrays are **two and three-dimensional array**, known as `2D` and `3D` array, anything above is rare.